AztecProtocol/ignition-verification/Transcript_spec.md

 This is split into multiple 'transcript' files.
 Each transcript file contains *5,040,000* G1 points.
 The first transcript file also contains 2 G2 point.

-These points are not compressed and are not in Montgomery form.
+These points are not compressed and their coordinates are not in Montgomery form.

 ### Data format